Vermillionaire/uniprocessor-scheduler/README.md

-Java program to simulate different processer secheduling algorithms for a uniprocessor and outputs a gantt chart of the processes akong with the wait time and turnaround times.
+Java program to simulate different processer secheduling algorithms for a uniprocessor.
+Outputs a gantt chart of the processes akong with the wait time and turnaround times.

 Input file is schedule.dat